gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 1. The file in `/etc/gitlab/trusted-certs/` is a symlink
 1. The file is not a valid PEM or DER-encoded certificate
-1. Perl is not installed on the operating system which is needed for c_rehash to properly symlink certificates.
+1. Perl is not installed on the operating system which is needed for c_rehash to properly symlink certificates
 1. The certificate contains the string `TRUSTED`

 Test the certificate's validity using the commands below: